daddyblondlegs/dex-pumps.github.io/_posts/2018-10-19-The-Last-of-Fall-at-Gran-Paradiso.md

 image: https://64.media.tumblr.com/096223d75b9c3adc4aafe494e2cfbccc/tumblr_inline_phgn3jliGS1tz5xrk_500.jpg
 tags: [Italy, Hiking]
 ---

-<h2>Day 1</h2>

-<p>I awoke in a field meant for camping.
-Despite the tent icon on the map legend, the only other around was a trailer with its blinds down.
-The off-season offered little approbation of which empty space was to be used for what, but I tried to obey the park mandates of sleeping in designated areas for at least one night.
-The hotel lawns and fields along the river were as empty except for one with two horses and a mule.</p>
+<p>I woke up cold in an empty campsite, beside a trailer with its blinds down.
+The off-season provided little approbation of how to use this big empty space, but I followed the park mandate of sleeping in designated areas for at least one night.
+The nearby hotel lawns and fields along the river faced the same emptiness.</p>

 <p>There was still a day&rsquo;s walk between where I&rsquo;d slept and where the path into the park began, but I&rsquo;d gone as close as the winter bus routes allowed.
 Fortunately after some time, a woman likely enjoying her retirement years stopped to give me a ride.
 What would have taken the better part of a day walking, she drove in fifteen minutes.
 As we stopped near her rented cabin, she told me the weather would get bad in a couple of days and also tried to explain that there was a&hellip; she didn&rsquo;t know the English word, and the Italian wasn&rsquo;t a cognate.
 I said the word for path in French, and she gave a circular smile of equal proportions of top and bottom teeth and gums. &ldquo;Yes, <em>chemin,</em>&rdquo; she nodded.</p>